grimy86/CCI25/Windows_Internals/PE.md

 # Portable executable file format
 ## Introduction
-In the Windows Operating System, you might have often seen files with extension .exe which stands for executable (file).
+Executables and applications are a large portion of how Windows internals operate at a higher level.
+You might have often seen files with extension `.exe` which stands for `executable (file)`.

 As the name suggests, an executable file contains code that can be executed.
 Therefore, anything that needs to be run on a Windows Operating System is executed using an executable file, also called a `Portable Executable file (PE file)`, as it can be run on any Windows system.

-A PE file is a `Common Object File Format (COFF) data structure`.
+ The `PE` (Portable Executable) format `defines the information about the executable and stored data`.
+The PE format `also defines the structure of how data components are stored`.

+The PE (Portable Executable) format is an overarching `structure for executable and object files`.
+The `PE` (Portable Executable) and `COFF` (Common Object File Format) files make up the `PE format`.

 The COFF consists of:
-- Windows PE files
+- Windows `PE files`
-- DLLs
+- `DLLs`
-- Shared objects in Linux
+- `Shared objects in Linux`
-- ELF files
+- `ELF files`

 > [!TIP]
-> Before dissecting any PE headers familiarize yourself with the concept of [`endianness`](https://en.wikipedia.org/wiki/Endianness)
+> Before dissecting any PE headers familiarize yourself with the concept of [`endianness`](https://en.wikipedia.org/wiki/Endianness) and `hex` (hexadecimal).

+PE data is most commonly seen in the `hex dump` of an executable file.
+Below we will break down a hex dump of `calc.exe` and other programs into the sections of PE data.

 ## Overview
 On disk, a PE executable looks the same as any other form of digital data, i.e., a combination of bits.